DCC-EX/dcc-ex.github.io/docs/throttles/srcpclient.rst

    :scale: 30%
    :align: left

-This is an iOS App (with plans for iOS) from Germany.
+This is an iOS App from Germany.
 One of the major benefits of SRCPClient is that it speaks the <DCC++> Application Programming language (API) natively (see our `Command Reference <../reference/software/command-reference.html>`_).
 This means it is fast and can take advantage of some features that exist in the DCC++ EX Command Station not implemented in other APIs.
-Is also connect to a WiThrottle server so you can use it with JMRI too.
+Is also can connect to a WiThrottle server so you can use it with JMRI too.

 Please visit their website: https://www.io-expert.com/